folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 1. Click **Add identifier**.
 2. Select the identifier **Type** from the drop-down list.
 Identifier types are configured by your library in the Settings app.
 See [Settings \> Inventory \> Resource identifier types](../../settings/settings_inventory/settings_inventory/#settings--inventory--resource-identifier-types) for more information.
-3. Enter the **Identifer** in the box.
+3. Enter the **Identifier** in the box.
 4. Repeat steps 1-3 as needed.
 The identifier is saved once you save the instance.

 #### Deleting an identifier

 1. Find the identifier you want to delete.
 2. Click the **trash can icon** next to the identifier.
 The identifier is removed from the edit record display and is permanently deleted once you save the instance.

 ### Contributor